-Figure 9.8.
-Error in measurements of meteorological optical range as a function of a 1 % error in transmittance
+Figure 9.78.
+Error in measurements of meteorological optical range as a function of a 1\% error in transmittance

-This 1 % value of transmission error, which may be considered as correct for many older instruments, does not include instrument drift, dirt on optical components, or the scatter of measurements due to the phenomenon itself.
-If the accuracy drops to around 2 % to 3 % (taking the other factors into account), the relative error values given on the vertical axis of the graph must be multiplied by the same factor of 2 or 3.
+This 1% value of transmission error, which may be considered as correct for many older instruments, does not include instrument drift, dirt on optical components, or the scatter of measurements due to the phenomenon itself.
+If the accuracy drops to around 2% to 3% (taking the other factors into account), the relative error values given on the vertical axis of the graph must be multiplied by the same factor of 2 or 3.
 Note also that the relative MOR measurement error increases exponentially at each end of the curve, thereby setting both upper and lower limits to the MOR measurement range.
-The example shown by the curve indicates the limit of the measuring range if an error of 5 %, 10 % or 20 % is accepted at each end of the range measured, with a baseline of 75 m.
-It may also be deduced that, for MOR measurements between the limits of 1.25 and 10.7 times the baseline length, the relative error of MOR exceeds 10 % when MOR is less than 0.87 times the baseline length or more than 27 times this length.
+The example shown by the curve indicates the limit of the measuring range if an error of 5%, 10% or 20% is accepted at each end of the range measured, with a baseline of 75%.
+It may also be deduced that, for MOR measurements between the limits of 1.25 and 10.7 times the baseline length, the relative MOR error should be low and of the order of 5%, assuming that the error of T is 1%.
+The relative error of MOR exceeds 10% when MOR is less than 0.87 times the baseline length or more than 27 times this length.
 When the measurement range is extended further, the error increases rapidly and becomes unacceptable.
-However, since contemporary transmissometers produce transmission errors that are clearly lower than the exemplary 1 %, the usable measurement range may be extended accordingly.
+However, since contemporary transmissometers produce transmission errors that are clearly lower than the exemplary 1%, the usable measurement range may be extended accordingly.

-Already results from the First WMO Intercomparison of Visibility Measurements (WMO, 1990) show that the best transmissometers, when properly calibrated and maintained, can provide measurements of MOR with a standard error of about 10 % when MOR is up to 60 times their baseline.
+Already results from the First WMO Intercomparison of Visibility Measurements (WMO, 1990) show that the best transmissometers, when properly calibrated and maintained, can provide measurements of MOR with a standard error of about 10\% when MOR is up to 60 times their baseline.